Manage allows and blocks in the Tenant Allow/Block List

 The Tenant Allow/Block List in the Microsoft 365 Defender portal gives you a way to manually override the Defender for Office 365 or EOP filtering verdicts.
-The Tenant Allow/Block List is used during mail flow for incoming messages from external senders (does not apply to intra-org messages) and at the time of user clicks.
+The Tenant Allow/Block List is used during mail flow for incoming messages from external senders.
+Note that it doesn't apply to messages within the organization.

 The Tenant Allow/Block list is available in the Microsoft 365 Defender portal at https://security.microsoft.com > Policies & rules > Threat Policies > Tenant Allow/Block Lists in the Rules section.
 To go directly to the Tenant Allow/Block Lists page, use https://security.microsoft.com/tenantAllowBlockList.

 For entry creation and configuration instructions, see the following topics: